MahanFathi/Model-Based-RL/README.md

 Directly back-propagate into your policy network, from model jacobians calculated in MuJoCo using finite-difference.

-### This repo contains:
-* Finite-difference calculation of MuJoCo dynamics jacobians in `mujoco-py`
-* MuJoCo dynamics as a PyTorch Operation (i.e. forward and backward pass)
-* Reward function PyTorch Operation
-* Flexible design to wire up your own meta computation graph
-* Flexible design to define your own environment in `gym`
-* Fancy logger and monitoring

 ### Vanilla Computation Graph
 ```txt
      +----------+S0+----------+              +----------+S1+----------+